Copyright © 2007-2018 Russ Dewey

 In 1894, C. Lloyd Morgan published Introduction to Comparative Psychology.
-In the book he made a pronouncement that became known as Morgan's Canon, suggesting animal behavior should be interpreted in the simplest way possible.
-Morgan believed that all animals were conscious, however, because he assumed that consciousness was necessary for learning.
+He introduced a rule of thumb called Morgan's Canon, suggesting animal behavior should be interpreted in the simplest way possible.

-By 1900, some scientists were ready to reject the whole idea of animals having minds or consciousness.
-Jacques Loeb suggested only humans had minds or consciousness.
-Loeb portrayed animals as biological machines without mental lives.
-This is called the mechanistic perspective.
+By 1900, some scientists were ready to reject the whole idea of animal consciousness.
+Jacques Loeb suggested animals were machine-like, without mental lives.